-As a result, it is possible to prevent successful state restoration attacks, and to prevent cloning attacks.
-That is, we currently believe these countermeasures are effective.
-However, they are provided "as is".
+As a result, it is possible to prevent successful state restoration attacks.
+That is, we currently believe this countermeasur is effective.
+However, it is provided "as is".
 We welcome feedback, decent peer review and further research is required.
 Crucially, though obviously, our countermeasures will not be effective if the features which are used as building blocks work can be circumvented.
 New attacks might appear which could make the countermeasures described in this document obsolete.
 Of course, similar reasoning applies to any kind of RFID card.

 System owners will have to decide for themselves whether they should implement these countermeasures.
 It may be that migrating to a wholly different card is just as cumbersome as implementing these countermeasures.
 However, one may want to implement these or similar countermeasures also on a newly selected card.
 That will pre-emptively offer extra security layers in case the cryptography of the newly selected card will fail at some point in the future.